CS-495-Historical-Sites/remnant/documentation/docs/Documentation/Features/GoogleMapsView.md

-Location Filtering is located at the top of the maps screen clicking on any of the filters opens the settings page and allows for filtering of locations based on Heritage, Maritime History, Development, among others.
+Location Filtering is located at the top of the maps screen clicking on any of the filters opens the settings page and allows for filtering of locations based on Military, Maritime History, Architecture, and more.

 #### Development Modification